jpsierens/webpack-react-redux/README.md

 * [understanding the app, part 2 ( Root.js, router and the rest of the app)](http://jpsierens.com/simple-react-redux-application-2/)

 ## Why doesn't it have async?
 To keep it unopinionated.
 You choose what async library you want.
-If you want to check out a full example with async in it, check this simple [todo-app](https://github.com/jpsierens/todo-app)
+If you want to check out a full example with async in it, check this simple [todo-app](https://github.com/jpsierens/todo-app) that uses redux-sagas.